dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 **Why _not_ Pandas?** Performance.
 Pandas runs "single-node" transformations, which cannot benefit from the parallelism and distributed compute offered by modern data warehouses.
 This quickly becomes a problem as you operate on larger datasets.
 Some data platforms do support optimizations for code written using Pandas' data frame API, preventing the need for major refactors.
 For example, ["Pandas on PySpark"](https://spark.apache.org/docs/latest/api/python/getting_started/quickstart_ps.html) offers support for 95% of Pandas functionality using the same API.

 :::info ❔ Our questions
-During the beta period of Python models, we'd like your help answering this questions.
-How should new dbt Python models take shape?
+When developing a new dbt Python model, should we recommend Pandas-style syntax for rapid iteration, and then refactor?
 Which open source libraries provide compelling abstractions across different data engines and vendor-specific APIs?
 Should dbt attempt to play a longer-term role in standardizing across them?
 :::

 ### Limitations

+Python models have capabilities that SQL models do not.
+They also have some drawbacks compared to SQL models:
 - **Time and cost.** Python models are slower to run than SQL models, and the cloud resources that run them can be more expensive.
 Running Python requires more general-purpose compute, and in some cases that compute may live on a separate service or architecture from your SQL models.
 However, we believe that deploying Python models via dbt is **dramatically** faster and cheaper than spinning up separate tooling and infrastructure to orchestrate Python transformations in production.
 - **Syntax differences** are even more pronounced.
 Over the years, dbt has done a lot, via dispatch patterns and packages such as `dbt_utils`, to abstract over differences in SQL dialects across popular data warehouses.
 Python offers a **much** wider field of play.
 If there are 5 ways to do something in SQL, there are 50 ways to write it in Python, all with varying performance and adherence to standards.
 Those options can be overwhelming.
 As the maintainers of dbt, we will be learning from state-of-the-art projects that are tackling this problem, and sharing opinionated guidance as we develop it.
 - **These capabilities are very new.** As data warehouses release new features, we reserve the right to change the underlying implementation for executing Python models.
 Our commitment to you is around the code in your Python models, following the guidance above, rather than specific implementation details.